microfleet/core/packages/core/docs/reference/plugins/redis/migration.md

   keys: [ 'firstKey', 'secondKey' ],
 }
 ```
-Because the migration process wraps the Lua script with some Lua code, you should access your keys using `index+1`.
+You should access your keys using `index+1` since the migration process wraps the Lua script with some Lua code and the `KEYS[1]` item reserved for the value of the migration version.
-The arguments `index` stays the same.
+The `ARGS[index]` order is untouched.

 ```lua
 local firstKey = KEYS[2]